 Chances are it is.
 But more accurately, it's also taut.

-This means your Traps are stretched taut - beyond their natural relaxed length.
+This means your Trapezius muscles are stretched taut - beyond their natural relaxed length.

 Why do these muscles end up in the overstretched position?